GRADUATE CERTIFICATE IN BIOMEDICAL INFORMATICS

 With the development of molecular biology, the sequencing of the human genome and the improvement of imaging technology in recent decades, the field of biomedicine now relies heavily on computing and information science and technology.
 Biomedical Informatics has become an essential part of the knowledge and skill sets necessary in the professions of medicine, health care, the biotechnology industry, government, and the financial sectors specializing in biomedical science and technology.

-This 15 credit Advanced Certificate in Biomedical Informatics consists of the following four courses (or equivalent with the approval of advisor) plus a practicum:
+This 15 credit Graduate Certificate in Biomedical Informatics consists of the following four courses (or equivalent with the approval of advisor) plus a practicum:

 - BISC 6525; Biostatistics